cyberbotics/webots/docs/guide/webots-cloud.md

 To include an IDE in a webots.cloud project, a line of the following type should be added:
 * `dockerCompose:theia:webots-project/controllers/`: Where `webots-project` is the `$PROJECT_PATH`.
 This line can be edited by adding a controller name if you want to specify only one controller.
 For more information on the IDE docker container and its limitations, refer to the [Docker Solution](setup-a-webots-project-repository.md#docker-solution) page.

+#### Template

+A typical example of a simulation repository can be found in the [webots.cloud simulation template](https://github.com/cyberbotics/webots-cloud-simulation-template).
+This template can be used as a base to create your own simulations on webots.cloud, and includes a functional `Dockerfile` and `webots.yml` file.

 ### Server Information

 The server tab on webots.cloud contains information on the [Simulation Servers](simulation-server.md).
 To setup your own server, follow the guide on how to setup a [Web Server](web-server.md).